 Perhaps the most game changing feature of modern CNC machines is cutter compensation.
-Surprisingly, very few design engineers know what cutter compensation is.
+Surprisingly, very few mechanical engineers know what cutter compensation is.
 Critically, cutter compensation (G40, G41, & G42 for you G-Code nerds) allows CNC programmers to generate tool paths based on nominal (ie: estimated) tool geometry.

 Modern CNC controllers achieve this compensation by dynamically generating new “offset” toolpaths based on the difference between the nominal as programmed tool and the actual tool geometry as measured.
 Additionally, some CNC machines include toolsetting measurement devices that allow operators to use automated routines to measure and store the difference between actual and nominal tool geometry in machine memory.
 The figure below shows the difference between a nominal tool path and a diameter error compensated tool path.

-It can’t be undersold how important cutter compensation is for lowering the cost and complexity of creating tight tolerance features.
+It can’t be overemphasized how important cutter compensation is for lowering the cost and complexity of creating tight tolerance features.
 When combined with good feeds and speeds and proper finishing passes, this can yield 0.001” accuracy or better (in metals) effectively for free.
 Below +/-0.001” feature tolerance, machinists must be significantly more careful.
 Proper machine warmup, climate control in the facility, tool health monitoring and repeatable fixturing become critical for achieving tight tolerances repeatedly.

 Machine Accuracy is not Part Accuracy